Fun and Stylish Christmas Gift Wrapping Ideas

 While this M&M ornament gift topper idea is for all ages, I have to say it really works wonders with younger kids.
 And talking about kids, here are some more fun gift wrapping ideas for your little ones.

 These interactive gift wraps are not only so cute, but they’ll surely keep those little fingers occupied during a gift swap 😀

 The following bunch are some easy gift wrapping ideas with Dollar Store items.
-Hahaha – me and my lovely Dollar Store!
+Hahaha – me and Dollar Store addiction!
 I know, right?
 But really, there are so many things you can use from the Dollar Store to adorn your gifts.
 Let’s take these snowflakes as an example.
-The snowflakes come in pack of 6…
+The snowflakes come in a pack of 6…

 … and they make great gift toppers.
 After wrapping your presents, simply hot glue them on top.
 They look great on both solid-color gift wrapping paper and buffalo check paper!